 Milwaukee is home to restaurant after delicious restaurant.
 If you’re looking for a prime waterfront dining experience, look no farther than Lake Michigan and the Milwaukee River.

 Colectivo Coffee Lakefront is a Milwaukee classic, situated in a refurbished 1888 Milwaukee River Flushing Station.
 Located just across from the marina, they’ve got a great selection of deli and café type fare, and a fantastic outdoor terrace.
 Sip an iced coffee and watch the world go by.

 Want to treat yourself to something a little more upscale?
 Milwaukee’s Lake Park Bistro is one of the best restaurants in Wisconsin, with a view that is completely unbeatable.
 This Parisian style restaurant is nestled on a bluff in pristine Lake Park, overlooking Lake Michigan.
 All with world-class food, that is sure to please even the most critical connoisseur.

-If you’re looking for something hip, chic, and delicious give Water Buffalo a try.
-This restaurant and bar is located on the Milwaukee River, in the ultra stylish Third Ward neighborhood.
+If you’re looking for something hip, chic, and delicious give Blue Bat Kitchen a try.
+This restaurant and bar, offering over 160 kinds of tequila, is located on the Milwaukee River, in the ultra stylish Third Ward neighborhood.
 Enjoy a beautiful summer night watching the boats meander down the river on the multi-level outdoor dining deck.
-While walking Milwaukee’s River Walk, grab a cold refreshing Microbrew from the Milwaukee Ale House while having lunch or dinner right on the Milwaukee River.
+While walking Milwaukee’s River Walk, grab a cold refreshing microbrew from the Milwaukee Ale House while having lunch or dinner right on the Milwaukee River.
 Enjoy all the entertainment and fun that America’s “Brew City” has to offer.

 Travel Milwaukee by Water